Gonzaga News Service

 While at Gonzaga, where she earned both a bachelor’s degree in French (’05) and an MBA (’08), Chang studied abroad for a semester in Paris, a summer in Gonzaga-in-Florence, and completed two summer internships in the Dominican Republic.

-“My experience at Gonzaga definitely influenced me to volunteer after graduation,” said Michelle.
+“My experience at Gonzaga definitely influenced me to volunteer after graduation,” said Michelle, who received an academic scholarship that helped her attend Gonzaga.
 “That, plus my summer internships and study abroad gave me the itch to keep exploring overseas.”

 While in Oregon, awaiting a trip to Colombia in early October, the couple say their lives continue to be nomadic.